Privacy Policy

 • Right of objection: Objection to data processing may be requested where applicable.

-• Right to restriction of processing: In the necessary conditions, restriction of processing
+• Right to restriction of processing: In the necessary conditions, restriction of processing may be requested.

 • Right of portability: The data subject may request the transmission of data to another entity when appropriate.